Polynomial definability in constraint languages with few subpowers: Discussion

+A natural direction for connecting short pp-definitions more closely with the theory of constraint satisfaction is to explore whether our results extend to tractability classes that figure prominently in the algebraic approach to the CSP, such as constraint languages with Mal'tsev polymorphisms.
+For that purpose, establishing invariance of the property under pp-interpretations seems important and could facilitate further progress.

+As already mentioned, pp-interpretations are a generalization of pp-definitions, that describe gadget reductions between constraint languages on different domains.
+Many standard tractability classes, such as few subpowers, Mal'tsev, near-unanimity, are closed under pp-interpretations.
+This motivates the following question:

-\begin{question} Let $\Gamma$ and $\Delta$ be two constraint languages, such that $\Delta$ is pp-interpretable in $\Gamma$ and $\Gamma$ has short pp-definitions.
+\begin{question} Let $\Gamma$ and $\Delta$ be two constraint languages such that $\Delta$ is pp-interpretable in $\Gamma$ and $\Gamma$ has short pp-definitions.
 Then, does $\Delta$ also have short pp-definitions? \end{question}

-Pp-interpretations are a generalization of pp-definitions, that describe certain gadget reductions between constraint languages on different domains.
-All standard tractability classes (including few subpowers, Mal'tsev, near-unanimity) are closed under pp-interpretations, which motivates Question \ref{question:interpretation}.
-We remark that we do not know the answer to this question even for $\Delta$ being \emph{pp-definable} in $\Gamma$ (as Lemma \ref{lemma:ppinterdef} assumes \emph{pp-interdefinability}).
+Note that Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} implies a positive answer.
+We remark that we do not know the answer to this question even for $\Delta$ being \emph{pp-definable} in $\Gamma$.
+Only in the special case of \emph{pp-bi-interpretable} structures, Question \ref{question:interpretation} has a positive answer by Lemma \ref{lemma:ppbiinterpret}, we thank the anonymous reviewer of \cite{bulin_short_2023} for this observation.

 In algebraic terms, Question \ref{question:interpretation} asks whether for $\algA$ with short pp-definitions, it is the case that also every \emph{extension} of every algebra $\algB \in \HSP^{\mathrm{fin}}(\algA)$ has short pp-definitions; for finite powers $\PPP^{\mathrm{fin}}$, we verified the statement in Lemma \ref{lemma:poweralg}.

-As discussed in Section \ref{section:SMP}, it is also essential for progress on the Subpower Membership Problem to extend our results to algebras $\algA$ that do not generate residually finite varieties.
-While we did not present any results on this in this paper, we are aware of singular examples of such algebras with short pp-definitions (such as the 4-element algebra, described by Brady in \cite[Example 2.3.2.]{brady_notes_2022}; short pp-definitions follow directly from his analysis).